StanfordBPSM/East-Coast-New-Zealand-2D/README.md

 Stratigraphy of the present day 2D basin and petroleum system model for seismic line CM05-01 in Hawke Bay.
 The transect is sub-divided by a red dashed line into four structural sections: Inboard, Lachlan Basin, Lachlan Footwall, and Outboard.
 LR = Lachlan ridge.

-To find out more, and for references to Yao's thesis and papers, please visit bpsm.stanford.edu.
+To find out more, and for references to this thesis and papers, please visit bpsm.stanford.edu.
 We'd love to hear from you if you found this useful!